SejalWasule/XavierNX-_x_YOLOV8/README.md

 We welcome contributions and collaboration to further enhance the capabilities of object detection in autonomous vehicles.
 Please open issues or pull requests for improvements or research findings.

+## Credits

+We have used ultralytics docs for the Reference Here in this project

 ## Contact

 If you have questions or need assistance, please don't hesitate to reach out to us.